Saviio/Fermi-UI/README.md

 UI components library based on angular.js.

-1. Compiler:Babel
+1. Compiler: Babel
-2. Lang:ES6
+2. Lang: ES6
-3. Dependencies:Angular.js
+3. Dependencies: Angular.js
-4. Pack Tool:Gulp
+4. Pack Tool: Gulp

 > The reason of "Fermi" is that when I create this library, NASA just found the kepler-452b.
 That remind me Fermi raised a paradox long time ago: if we’re not alone in the universe but where are they.